 Additionally, if the person is having sensitivity reactions to many foods, these symptoms could be appearing intermittently and be causing the person unnecessary frustration.
 Possible symptoms are very wide-ranged, including not just symptoms that are categorized as “digestive” symptoms.
 For example, the person could have increased inflammation, joint pains, brain fog, headaches, or skin rashes.

 It seems that this is the result of lectins in the food wreaking havoc in a compromised digestive system and that more foods can be introduced without issue after the gut heals.
-For more information, you can join our insider’s list, which is totally free and where lots of powerful strategies will be revealed.

 Reducing Lectins And Anti-Nutrients In Beans